apnadkarni/blt/man/datatable.rst

 *tableName* **sort** ?\ *switches*...\ ?

+  **-ascii**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-columns** *columnList*
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-decreasing**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-dictionary**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-list**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-nonempty**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-rows** *rowList*
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-nonempty**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-unique**
+    Notify when rows are created, deleted, moved, or relabeled.

+  **-values**
+    Notify when rows are created, deleted, moved, or relabeled.

 *tableName* **trace cell** *row* *column* *how* *command*

    Registers a callback to *command* when the cell is created, read, written,